 Many of the crocodile’s oil on the market now are from licensed farms, and they obey worldwide standards for ethical farming.

-This mean, the farm must have artificial housing, veterinary care, supplied food and protection from predators, sufficient area to allow crocodiles to exhibit normal behavior, protection from pain, distress, suffering and injury, protection from extremes climate, making it more humanely as possible.
+This means, the farm must have artificial housing, veterinary care, supplied food and protection from predators, sufficient area to allow crocodiles to exhibit normal behavior, protection from pain, distress, suffering, and injury, protection from extremes climate, making it more humanely as possible.

-There are many crocodile’s farm out there that breed crocodile’s for their meat, exotic skin, claws, and even their blood is used as dietary supplement.
+There are many crocodiles farm out there that breed crocodile’s for their meat, exotic skin, claws, and even their blood is used as a dietary supplement.
 This is where crocodile’s oil comes from.

 According to tribeskincare.co.uk, when the meat is trimmed and prepared, the fat, that is usually discarded, were taken.
 Crocodile’s fat is then processed, making it a clear liquid with no residue and no smell.
-There’s many unused leftover from the farm, so what we are using right now is a sustainable ingredient
+There are many unused leftovers from the farm, so what we are using right now is a sustainable ingredient

 Crocodile’s is not a wildlife animal that’s threatened with extinction.
-In 2016, there are over 2,500 farms in Cambodia, Vietnam and Thailand.
-Thailand is the largest crocodile’s industry in the world.
+In 2016, there are over 2,500 farms in Cambodia, Vietnam, and Thailand.
+Thailand is the largest crocodile industry in the world.